shitalparmar443/all-in-one-link-shortener/README.md

 **License URI:** [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

-Create shortlinks for WordPress posts/pages with **Bitly, TinyURL, Rebrandly, Cuttly**, or **native permalinks**.
+Create shortlinks for WordPress posts/pages with **Bitly, TinyURL, Rebrandly, cutt.ly, is.gd, t.ly**, or **native permalinks**.

 ---

 ## 📚 Description

 **All In One Link Shortener** allows easy generation of shortlinks for your WordPress content.
-Choose from multiple providers: **Bitly, TinyURL, Rebrandly, Cuttly**, or use **WordPress permalinks**.
+Choose from multiple providers: **Bitly, TinyURL, Rebrandly, cutt.ly, is.gd, t.ly**, or use **WordPress permalinks**.

 ### 🔑 Compliance with WordPress.org Guidelines

-* **External Services:** Only the permalink URL of a post/page is sent to third-party APIs (Bitly, TinyURL, Rebrandly, Cuttly).
+* **External Services:** Only the permalink URL of a post/page is sent to third-party APIs (Bitly, TinyURL, Rebrandly, cutt.ly, is.gd, t.ly).
 No personal data, titles, or analytics are transmitted.
 * **Privacy:** The plugin does **not** track users, collect analytics, or include hidden data collection.
 Shortlinks are generated only when publishing or updating a post.

 ### ✨ Features